 The Honourable Allan Wachowich, Q.C., Hon.
-LL.D. is Concordia University of Edmonton’s first official serving Chancellor as chosen and appointed by the Board of Governors of the university.
-Acting as a voting member of the Board, he represents the public interest of the university, and presides over the annual convocation and conferring of all degrees.
+LL.D. served as Concordia University of Edmonton’s first official Chancellor from 2013 to 2017, as chosen and appointed by the Board of Governors of the university.
+Acting as a voting member of the Board, he represented the public interest of the university, and presided over the annual convocation and conferring of all degrees.

 Born the seventh child to Polish immigrants, His Honour spent the first decade of his life living in rural Opal, Alberta and moved to Edmonton in 1944.
 “The motivation of my parents coming to Canada was to ensure that their children and grandchildren received an education,” he explains.